 The planet name "Utapau" appears in the early drafts of two previous Star Wars films.
 In Lucas's first draft of the very first movie, Utapau was the home planet of Kane, Anakin and Deak Starkiller.
 The planet's desert terrain eventually became the planet Tatooine.
 Utapau was also the original name for Naboo in the first draft of the screenplay for Star Wars: Episode I - The Phantom Menace (1999).

-The name of the lizard (a Varactyl) that Obi-Wan rides is Boga.
-Boga is the name of a popular soft drink in Tunisia, which Lucas has also filmed scenes in.
+The name of the Varactyl that Obi-Wan rides is Boga.
+Boga is the name of a popular soft drink in Tunisia, which George Lucas has also filmed scenes in.
 He even named a planet after a city in this country (Tatooine).

 WILHELM SCREAM: Early on in the film during the dogfight, as a laser cannon is destroyed, one of the clone troopers running by is sent flying from the explosion and the Wilhelm Scream is heard.
 In the original showings in theaters a Wilhelm Scream was also heard when a clone is shot out of his fighter in the dogfight (as the camera makes the long shot watching him float through space) - while the shot remains; the scream was removed.